 It is important to seek counsel in carrying out this option.
 Repairs should only be made by the tenant in emergency situations and only after giving the landlord written notice, and the problem remains uncorrected.
-The written notice to landlord, the receipts for the repairs, and photographs are all important in case the landlord disputes the cost of the repair as a deduction from the rent.
+The written notice to the landlord, the receipts for the repairs, and photographs are all important in case the landlord disputes the cost of the repair as a deduction from the rent.

-Class A violations are non-hazardous violations which should be remedied 90 days from mailing of the notice of violation.
+Class A violations are non-hazardous violations that should be remedied 90 days from the mailing of the notice of violation.
 Examples of Class A violations are no peephole in the entrance door of the dwelling unit; no street number on the front of the dwelling; and keeping of pigeons and chickens unlawfully.

-Class C violations are immediately hazardous violations which must be corrected within 24 hours from mailing of the notice of violation.
+Class C violations are immediately hazardous violations that must be corrected within 24 hours from mailing of the notice of violation.
 New York courts have also granted a reduction of rent in some of these cases, which have been considered a breach of the warranty of habitability in NYC.
 Examples of Class C violations are inadequate supply of heat and water, rodent infestation, peeling lead paint in dwellings where a child under 7 resides, and broken or defective plumbing fixtures.

-Although above are considered HPD violations, these violations, alone, do not constitute a breach of implied warranty of habitability in NYC.
+Although the above are considered HPD violations, these violations, alone, do not constitute a breach of implied warranty of habitability in NYC.
 To understand what is a breach of the warranty of habitability that would justify a reduction of rent, a review of New York court decisions is proper.

 Court interpretation of warranty of habitability

 New York courts have awarded rent abatement in the following instances of breach of warranty of habitability, to name a few: (a) elevator service problems in a high-rise residential building (Solow v.
 Wellner, 86 N.Y.2d 582 (1995)); (b) dangerous construction in the common areas, interfering with tenants’ ability to use and enjoy possession of the leased premises (Minjak Co. v.
 Randolph, et. al., 140 A.D.2d 245 (1988)); (c) lack of heat and hot water and severe roach and insect infestation (Morbeth Realty Corp. v.
 Velez, 73 Misc.2d 996 (1973)); (d) excessive noise from another apartment (In Re: Nostrand Gardens Co-Op v.
-Howard, 221 A.D.2d 637 (1995)); and (e) water leaks, roaches, unrepaired light switches and door knobs, broken window frames, and defective insulation (Morbeth Realty Corp. v Rosenshine, 67 Misc.2d 325 (1971)).
+Howard, 221 A.D.2d 637 (1995)); and (e) water leaks, roaches, unrepaired light switches and doorknobs, broken window frames, and defective insulation (Morbeth Realty Corp. v Rosenshine, 67 Misc.2d 325 (1971)).